2. Historical survey, 1:11-2:14

 i] Paul's apologiaArgument

 From 1:11 to 2:14 Paul presents an autobiographical defense of both his gospel and his apostleship.
-Paul is aware of the personal attacks directed against his apostleship by members of the circumcision party and how these attacks are undermining the gospel which he proclaims in the Gentile churches.
-Paul therefore, sets out to establish the authenticity of both his ministry and his message before proceeding with his study on the gospel of God's grace in Christ.
+Paul is aware of the personal attacks directed against his ministry by members of the circumcision party and how these attacks are undermining the gospel which he proclaims in the Gentile churches.
+Paul therefore, sets out to establish the authenticity of both his ministry and his message.

 ii] Background: See 1:1-10.